Our hand and arm clinicians see patients at these locations:

 Brace: a tennis elbow brace, a band worn over the muscle of the forearm, just below the elbow, can reduce the tension on the tendon and allow it to heal.

 Physical Therapy: may be helpful, providing stretching and/or strengthening exercises.
 Modalities such as ultrasound or heat treatments may be helpful.

-Steroid injections: A steroid is a strong anti-inflammatory medication that can be injected into the area.
-No more than (3) injections should be given.
+Steroid injections: A steroid is a strong anti-inflammatory medication that can be injected into the area by a medical professional.

-Surgery is only considered when the pain is incapacitating and has not responded to conservative care, and symptoms have lasted more than six months.
+Surgery for lateral epicondylitis is only considered when the pain is incapacitating and has not responded to conservative care, and symptoms have lasted more than six months.
 Surgery involves removing the diseased, degenerated tendon tissue.
 Two surgical approaches are available; traditional open surgery (incision), and arthroscopy—a procedure performed with instruments inserted into the joint through small incisions.
 Both options are performed in the outpatient setting at Mass General, also known as day surgery.